-Over the next seven years, CVS will be purchasing approximately 210 Fluke Biomedical 451B Radiation Survey Meters to replace the aging Victoreen 450CHP Survey Meters.
+The CHP intends to purchase approximately 61 Fluke Biomedical 451B Radiation Survey Meters, 61 check sources, and 220 protector cases through the 2023 MCSAP grant to complete the overall purchase of 251 survey meters needed to replace the aging Victoreen 450CHP Survey Meters.
 It is anticipated the number of RAM shipments will increase for the following reasons:

-- Title 49 of the Code of Federal Regulations, Section 385.415(b)(1), requires the inspection of vehicles transporting Class 7 (Radioactive) materials prior to a carrier transporting an HRCQ of Class 7 (Radioactive) material on the highway. - · Continued shipments of medical and industrial RAM on California highways. - Anticipated shipments of transuranic waste to the Waste Isolation Pilot Plant facility from the national laboratories located within California. - The anticipated shutdown and decommissioning of the last nuclear power plant within California.
+- Title 49 of the Code of Federal Regulations, Section 385.415(b)(1), requires the inspection of vehicles transporting Class 7 (Radioactive) materials prior to a carrier transporting an HRCQ of Class 7 (Radioactive) material on the highway. - Continued shipments of medical and industrial RAM on California highways. - Anticipated shipments of transuranic waste to the Waste Isolation Pilot Plant facility from the national laboratories located within California. - · The anticipated shutdown and decommissioning of the last nuclear power plant within California